-New Scheme No. Scheme Name Promoter Scheme Description Total Cost Delivery Year Scheme Type Reach and resilience of infrastructure NO13 Northumberland LCWIP Capital investment targeted at improving the walking and cycling networks in the 12 main towns of Northumberland.
+Scheme No. Scheme Name Promoter Scheme Description Total Cost Scheme Type Reach and resilience of infrastructure NO03 Critical rural road maintenance Programme (countywide) Northumberland County Council To repair and strengthen key roads underpinning the rural and regional economy including access to key tourist destinations (Hadrian's Wall World Heritage site, Northumberland National Park including International Dark Skies Park), timber extraction and quarrying. £10,000,000 Maintenance NO13 Northumberland LCWIP Northumberland County Council Capital investment targeted at improving the walking and cycling networks in the 12 main towns of Northumberland.
 Proposed schemes will vary from town to town and would involve physical segregation of road users; traffic calming and road safety measures; providing dropped kerbs and tactile paving and improved crossing facilities, essentially improving the safety and convenience of walking and cycling and supporting a shift in the way we travel.
-TBC 2027 Active Travel NT01 Improvements to key sustainable routes in North Tyneside North Tyneside Council Sustainable improvements at various locations on key strategic sustainable routes within the borough. £20,000,000 2027 Active Travel NT04 A191 all user improvements North Tyneside Council Improvements for all users in the A191 corridor in North Tyneside £2,000,000 2027 Active Travel ST02 Highway Maintenance Resurfacing Backlog in South Tyneside South Tyneside Council The council's Highway Asset Plan indicates a backlog of maintenance of over £80m, in order to improve this position and to reduce the backlog further investment is required. £5,000,000 2025 Maintenance ST03 Commercial Road Multi-Modal Corridor Improvements South Tyneside Council Strategic Transport Improvements throughout Commercial Road to facilitate development at Holborn Riverside. £2,500,000 2025 Road
+TBC Active Travel NT01 Improvements to key sustainable routes in North Tyneside North Tyneside Council Sustainable improvements at various locations on key strategic sustainable routes within the borough. £20,000,000 Active Travel NT13 Improvements to public realm and infrastructure for cycling, walking, wheeling and horse riding to support accessibility as part of the regeneration of the North West of North Tyneside.
+North Tyneside Council Improvements to public realm and infrastructure for cycling, walking, wheeling and horse riding to support accessibility as part of the regeneration of the North West of North Tyneside. £5,630,417 Active Travel